namukang/princetonroaring20.com/about.markdown

 prides itself not only on the broadness of its repertoire, but also on the undying love of its members for each other and the group.
-While we gather primarly to sing and conduct related business, we also enjoy spending time relaxing and/or having fun.
-Like many Princeton groups, Roaring 20 is not just an activity, but also a family.
+While we gather primarly to sing and conduct related business, we also enjoy spending time relaxing and having fun.
+Roaring 20 is not just an activity, but also a family.

 Auditions are held for all interested freshmen and sophomores twice a year, in the fall and spring.
 If you're interested in trying out for